From a kitchen in Punjab

 2 tomatoes chopped

 Cow ghee 2 tablespoons (alternatively butter)

 Moth ki daal 0.5 cup (Vigna aconitifolia is a drought-resistant legume)

 Mustard leaves, ‘bathua’ and Spinach leaves need to be washed 3 times in fresh water.
 Chop them for the bulk to be smaller and take a heavy bottom vessel with water enough to immerse the leaves.
 Add salt and turmeric powder with red lentils to the leaves in the vessel.

 Take a pan and add ghee.
 After the ghee is hot add cumin seeds, chopped garlic and ginger.
-Sautee for a min and then add chopped onion and green chili.
-Sautee till onions turns golden brown and then add turmeric powder, red chili powder, coriander powder and finally chopped tomatoes or (alternatively puree).
+Sautee for a min and then add chopped onion and green chilli.
+Sautee till onions turn golden brown and then add turmeric powder, red chilli powder, coriander powder and finally chopped tomatoes or (alternative puree).
 Now add the mashed ‘Saag’ to the mixture.
 Cook together for 5 minutes.
 Serve with hot chapatti.

-Take another pan, put ghee and cumin seeds, chopped ginger, chopped green chili, and onions.
-After the onions are golden brown add red chili powder.
-Finally add ‘Bajra khichdi’ to this before serving.
+Take another pan, put ghee and cumin seeds, chopped ginger, chopped green chilli, and onions.
+After the onions are golden brown add red chilli powder.
+Finally, add ‘Bajra khichdi’ to this before serving.